shmuel24/OCI_VM_Inventory_Exporter/README.md

 A basic example policy:

 ```
-Allow group MyGroup to inspect instance-resources in tenancy
+Allow group MyGroup to inspect instance-family in tenancy
 ```

 ---